 Unlock has long campaigned for fundamental changes to the Rehabilitation of Offenders Act 1974 (ROA), legislation that governs the disclosure of criminal records to employers, educational institutions, insurers and housing providers.
 Changes implemented in 2014 (through the Legal Aid, Sentencing and Punishment of Offenders (LASPO) Act 2012) focused mainly on reducing rehabilitation periods.

-Around 9000 people a year receive a sentence of more than four years.
+More than 8000 people every year receive a sentence of more than four years.
 As the law stands, these can never become spent meaning people will have to declare them for the rest of their life – on job applications, for housing or insurance.
 An unspent conviction is a lifelong barrier to moving on.

 We think this should change and that’s we we’re campaigning for ROA reform.
 As part of our campaign, we use case studies to show why reform is necessary to help law abiding people with convictions move on.

 What we need from you

 If you have a conviction that can never become spent (i.e. a prison sentence of over 4 years), please contact us at firstname.lastname@example.org using the subject header ‘Call for evidence: ROA reform’.
 Please include:

 - Your name